AyushIyankan/Skillbee/README.md

    ```js
    npm start
    ```
 4. You can see html files generated under ./src/pages.
-On each run, script will generate 10unique html files.
+On each run, script will generate 10 unique html files.
 5. Host the pages to github pages and destination url will be of form: https://<username>.github.io/<reponame>/src/pages/<filename.html>

 ## Access Dewstination url's